IshanTheDeveloper/YouTube/README.md

 |   |-- styles
 ```

+---

 ## API Endpoints

+- Videos
+- Comments
+- Users
+- Channels

+## API Endpoints Requests

 - `GET /videos` - Fetch all video data
+- `GET /commentsData` - Fetch all Comments data
+- `GET /channelData` - Fetch all Channel data
-- `GET /videos/:id` - Fetch a specific video
+- `GET /userData` - Fetch all registered users data
+- `POST /savChannelData` - Send new created channel to database
+- `POST /saveComment` - Send new created comment to database along with the video
+- `POST /userLogin` - Log in the user based on jwt authentication
+- `POST /savUserInformation` - Sends the new registered user data to the database
-- `POST /users` - User registration
+- `POST /generateToken` - Generated token for authentication

-## Future Improvements

-- Implement a backend with a database for storing user data.
-- Add real-time comments and likes.
-- Improve UI and animations.
-- Enhance search with advanced filters.
-- Implement a video upload feature.

 ## Contributors

-- **[Your Name]** - Developer
+- **Ishan JAiswal** - Developer
 - **Open for Contributions** - Feel free to submit pull requests!

 ## License